The 10-Point Data Engineering Due Diligence Checklist for 2026

 - Executive Sponsorship & Governance: Assess their strategy for embedding the change.
 Present a scenario: “We have multiple business divisions with competing priorities.
 How would you recommend structuring a data council and engaging our executive sponsors to ensure alignment and sustained adoption?”

-You are evaluating their practical ability to extract data from a diverse set of sources including CRMs, HR systems, and proprietary on-premise databases.
-This requires deep expertise in API-first architectures, a strategic understanding of connector ecosystems like Fivetran or Stitch, and the skill to build custom integrations when off-the-shelf tools fall short.
-A firm that only has experience with modern, API-friendly SaaS tools may be unprepared for the challenges of connecting to an aging AS/400 or a heavily customized SAP instance.
+You’re evaluating their practical ability to extract data from a diverse set of sources: CRMs, HR systems, and proprietary on-premise databases.
+That requires API-first architecture skills, real judgment on connector ecosystems like Fivetran or Stitch, and the ability to build custom integrations when off-the-shelf tools fall short.

 Evidence to Request and Questions to Ask

-To verify a partner’s integration muscle, you must push for evidence of their experience with systems that mirror your own technology stack.
+Push for evidence of their experience with systems that mirror your own technology stack.

 - Source System Inventory: Provide a list of your most critical source systems (e.g., Salesforce, NetSuite, an Oracle E-Business Suite database).
 Ask: “Detail your experience integrating with these specific platforms.
 For Salesforce, describe a project where you managed complex object relationships and custom fields.”